Table of Contents

 4. Quilted Baffles Patterns

-This type of patterns are newer model than the other baffles patterns.
+This type of pattern is a newer model than the other baffles patterns.
 It is a combination of vertical and horizontal baffle so it feels like a small mattress.
-The pattern should be stable, provide enough heat and give comfort.
+The pattern should be stable, provide enough heat, and give comfort.

 5. The Unique Baffles Patterns

-There is one baffle patterns that shape like a V. Not many brand uses this unique baffles patterns.
+There are one baffle patterns that shape like a V. Not many brands use these unique baffles patterns.

-How to take care your best backpacking sleeping pad
+How to take care of your sleeping pad for side sleepers?

-You do not go on a hiking trips every week or every month, at least for most of backpackers.
-The planning, packing and going only happens once to twice a year mostly.
+You do not go on hiking trips every week or every month, at least for most of the backpackers.
+The planning, packing, and going only happens once to twice a year mostly.

 While the air sleeping pad care and storage simpler.
 Rolled them up after removing all the air from the sleeping pad, put them in its storage bag to minimize the risk of getting punctured.